daviddehoog/daviddehoog.github.io/content/posts/bought-a-house.md

 title = 'bought a house'
 date = 2024-10-06T00:11:17+11:00
 draft = false
+status = ['proofing']
-type = 'waypoint'
+type = ['waypoint']

 +++

 ## 2024 Winter

-So, after renting accommodation for close to 20 years, I bought somewhere to live. (_Technically_, I bought half of a 100 year lease on one part of a multi-unit plan, with another person and a bank.)
+So, after renting accommodation for close to 20 years, I bought somewhere to live. (_Technically_, I bought half of a 99 year lease on one part of a multi-unit plan, with another person and a bank.)
 This still feels like a notable waypoint on life's journey.

 <!--more-->